cselab/aphros/test/README.md

 * Build and run an individual test with one command

-* Each test should have an function called Simple() containing the minimal client for a feature being tested
+* Each test should define function `Simple()` as a minimal example for the feature being tested and put it in namespace `simple`.

 * Binary name starts with `t.` to use in gitignore.
   Using a common name (e.g. `main`) not allowed by CMake.